 - Legalizing and maintaining accounting and corporate books.

-- Timely filing of financial statements with SUNAT or other regulatory authorities.
+- Timely filing of financial statements to the SUNAT (Superintendencia Nacional de Aduanas y Administración Tributaria – National Superintendency of Customs and Tax Administration) or other regulatory authorities.

 - Updating the tax and corporate address.